Segmage/segmagedataconnector/README.md

 ### Segmage Data Connector Installation Guide

 Welcome to the **Segmage Data Connector**!
-This guide will help you set up the application using Docker and the provided `docker-compose.yml` file.
+This guide will help you set up the application using Docker, either using the provided `docker-compose.yml` file or directly running the container.

 ---